New International Student Information

 Port of Entry Procedures

 Once you have obtained your U.S. student visa, you are ready to finalize your travel plans.
-Be sure to have your I-20 form (for F-1 visas) and your proof of Federal SEVIS fee payment with your passport when you go through your immigration inspection at the U.S. port of entry.
+Be sure to have your I-20 form (for F-1 visas) and your proof of Federal SEVIS fee payment with your passport and F-1 Visa when you go through your immigration inspection at the U.S. port of entry.
 Remember that if you plan to attend Westchester Community College, you must present a certificate of eligibility endorsed for study at Westchester Community College.

 DO NOT enter on anther school’s certificate of eligibility, as that is considered to be a fraudulent entry by the U.S. Immigration authorities.